Exploring Textured Paints: Funky Finishes for Walls

 Prepare the Surface

-Make sure the wall is clean, dry, and primed.
-Fill any cracks or holes and sand rough areas.
-For the best adhesion, lightly sand glossy paint.
-Wipe away dust with a tack cloth.
+Ensure the wall is clean, dry, and (ideally) primed.
+Fill cracks or holes and sand rough areas.
+For better adhesion on glossy paint, lightly scuff-sand and remove dust with a tack cloth.

 Choose Your Tools

-Use a roller, brush, trowel, or sprayer depending on the effect you want.
-Rollers and brushes provide more control and are good for stippling and swirls.
-Trowels create deeper textures.
-Sprayers are quick but can be messy—protect floors and trim.
-Consider wearing old clothes and gloves.
+Select a roller, brush, trowel, or sprayer based on the effect you want.
+Rollers and brushes offer control for stippling and swirls.
+Trowels build deeper textures.
+Sprayers are fast but messy—mask thoroughly and protect floors and trim.
+Wear old clothes and gloves.

 Start with a Base Coat

-For most textured finishes, you’ll apply a base coat first.
-Let it dry as directed, usually 2-4 hours.
-The base coat provides coverage and a “tooth” for the texture medium to adhere to.
+Most textures benefit from a base coat.
+Let it dry as directed (often 2–4 hours).
+This coat evens coverage and provides “tooth” for the texture to grip.

 Mix in a Texture Medium

-Add sand, vermiculite, or perlite to a latex or acrylic paint for sandy swirls.
-Mix in joint compound for thicker textures.
-Start with a small amount and add more as needed to reach your desired effect.
-Test the texture on a scrap board or inconspicuous area of the wall first.
+For sandy swirls, add sand, vermiculite, or perlite to latex or acrylic paint.
+For thicker effects, blend in joint compound.
+Start small and adjust until you reach the desired feel.
+Test on a sample board or an inconspicuous area first.

 Apply in Sections